The Independent Island Atoll

 Nina Alvarez – Nurse & Radio Operator: Assists her husband in all medical emergencies.
 Manages radio communication while he is flying and prepares medical equipment for rescues.
 They met on a humanitarian mission in Africa and chose Island Atoll because medical help is rare and needed.

-*************************************** outer island airfield *******************************
+*************************************** Outer island airfield *******************************

 airfield at outer island